dablockdao/polkadot-ecosystem/dot-hub/src/content/docs/dapps/defi/dam-finance.md

 ---
 title: 'DAM Finance'
+description: DAM Finance’s primary offering is its decentralized stablecoin, d2o, which aims to scale native liquidity for emerging networks.
 ---
 DeFi

-DAM Finance’s primary offering is its decentralized stablecoin, d2o, which aims to scale native liquidity for emerging networks.

 An In-Depth Exploration of DAM Finance for the Polkadot Ecosystem Directory
 ---------------------------------------------------------------------------